plainOldNerd/RAR-Password-Cracker/readme.md

 Embarrassingly (hilariously depending on from whose perspective) I decided to develop this app and get some experimental data **BEFORE** doing a time complexity analysis.
 After developing the app I discovered that cracking the password ~ took 30 seconds, ~~ took 30 minutes, and a few hours into cracking ~~~ I decided to do a pen and paper analysis and found that it may take 2.25 days!

-For a charSet (character set to be tested) of size 87 a pwd (password) of length l would take 87^l operations, so that if one operation were to take one centisecond (which it takes a bit longer), then a pwd of length 127 would take *6.6045 x 10^236 years* to crack.
+For a charSet (character set to be tested) of size 87 a pwd (password) of length L would take 87^L operations, so that if one operation were to take one centisecond (which it takes a bit longer), then a pwd of length 127 would take *6.6045 x 10^236 years* to crack.
 The reduced charSet of length 62 being only alphanumeric characters would still, for a pwd of length 127, take *1.3634 x 10^218 years* to crack.

 In short, I had forgotten how trying to crack passwords like this is futile!!